envisioning/vocab/vocab/hyperparameter-tuning.md

 ---
 category: IMPL, CORE
+generality:
+- 0.89
+- 0.88
+- 0.87
+- 0.86
+- 0.85
+- 0.84
+- 0.83
 slug: hyperparameter-tuning
 summary: Process of optimizing the parameters of a ML model that are not learned from data, aiming to improve model performance.
 title: Hyperparameter Tuning
 ---